JCoder9/ElderStories/QUICKSTART.md

 - Make sure you have API credits
 - Check internet connection

+### "Transcription pending - will process when online"
+- ✅ Normal behavior when offline!
+- Recording is saved locally
+- Will transcribe automatically when back online
+- Check blue banner for pending operations

 ### Waveform not animating
 - It's simulated (expo-av limitation)
 - Will still show animation when recording